dtcenter/MET/docs/Users_Guide/config_options.rst

 * The "interval" entry specifies the confidence interval method:

-  * "BCA" for the BCa (bias-corrected percentile) interval method is highly accurate but computationally intensive.
+  * BCA for the BCa (bias-corrected percentile) interval method is highly accurate but computationally intensive.

   * "PCTILE" uses the percentile method which is somewhat less accurate